Yu-Kh/Install-Guide/Debian 9 Install Guide.md

 This script will create contract which add the second node public key to the table 'keys' of database.

 ### Create connection between nodes
-Next, you should change create connection between nodes.
-For this, you should download this script [newValToFullNodes.py](https://github.com/GenesisKernel/genesis-tests/blob/master/scripts/newValToFullNodes.py).
+Next, you should create connection between nodes.
+For this, you should download this script newValToFullNodes.py.
 All information that you are need to script execution are located in node's directory 'nodeN'.
 This scipt must be executed on the first node with founder's privileges.
 Execute script with next arguments:
 ```
 $ python newValToFullNodes.py PrivateKey1 Host1 Port1 'NewValue'
 ```